How to Make Nigerian Egusi Soup with Lumps

-The main ingredient in preparing Nigerian Egusi soup is melon seeds, which also serves as a thickener.
+The main ingredient in preparing Nigerian Egusi Soup with Lumps is melon seeds, which also serve as a thickener.

 However, these seeds are high in calories, so you need to be mindful of your portions.
 One cup of ground melon seeds contains roughly 600 calories.

 Melon soup is one of your best bets if you are looking for a delectable dish.
 Eaten by all tribes and loved by foreigners too.